Acid reflux is something that many people experience during some stage of their lives and to be honest, it’s a serious pain in the chest and throat!

 There’s no magic pill that will fix your problems.
 However, the following are worth looking into:

-- Licorice root + oregano oil + olive leaf.
+- Licorice root + oregano oil + olive leaf extract.

 - Herbal teas such as peppermint, elderflower, or thyme

-- Aloe Vera water or juice (the sugar-free kind)
+- Aloe Vera water or juice or pills (the sugar-free kind)

 Now that we’ve informed you a little more about acid reflux, you can take the steps needed to reduce and heal these conditions.